 In this section, we will see how Cypress works.

-Cypress provides us a test script runner which is presented as a visual interface.
-It indicates all tests and which all commands are run, passed, or failed.
-We can test highly interactive applications and perform different tests such as manipulating the DOM, asserting that if some element is available, present or not on the screen.
-We may test also reading or writing data into or from fields, submitting forms, and even redirecting to a different page without actually making direct modifications to your code.
+Cypress provides us with a test script runner, which is presented as a visual interface.
+It indicates all tests and which commands are run, passed, or failed.
+We can test highly interactive applications and perform different tests, such as manipulating the DOM, asserting that if some element is available, present, or not on the screen.
+We may also test reading or writing data into or from fields, submitting forms, and even redirecting to a different page without actually making direct modifications to your code.

 Advantages and disadvantages